Vittor-Javidan/EarthLog/docs/tasks.md

 ## Save system

-- Change the current autosaving system, to be a more consistent model.
++ Change the current autosaving system, to be a more consistent model.

 ## Widgets

-- Implement a new Widget UI.
++ Implement a new Widget UI.
++ icon for widgets.
 - Implement the widgets rules.
-- "app" icon for widgets.

 ## Date System